kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 **Terraform HCL Function vs. KCL Lambda**

-- As shown in [https://www.terraform.io/language/functions](https://www.terraform.io/language/functions) and [https://github.com/hashicorp/terraform/issues/27696](https://github.com/hashicorp/terraform/issues/27696)，Terraform HCL provides rich built-in functions, but it does not support users to define functions in Terraform (or need to write complex Go providers to simulate a local user-defined functions); KCL not only supports users to use the lambda keyword to directly define functions in KCL code, but also supports the use of Python, Go and other languages to write [plugins](https://kcl-lang.io/docs/reference/plugin/overview).
+- As shown in [https://www.terraform.io/language/functions](https://www.terraform.io/language/functions) and [https://github.com/hashicorp/terraform/issues/27696](https://github.com/hashicorp/terraform/issues/27696)，Terraform HCL provides rich built-in functions, but it does not support users to define functions in Terraform (or need to write complex Go providers to simulate local user-defined functions); KCL not only supports users to use the lambda keyword to directly define functions in KCL code, but also supports the use of Python, Go and other languages to write [plugins](https://kcl-lang.io/docs/reference/plugin/overview).

 - Defining functions and calling them in KCL